 Rupert graduated from York University with a degree in politics.

-Richard Pell-Ilderton is a founding partner and CEO of Quaero Capital LLP.
+Richard Pell-Ilderton is a founding partner, CEO and CCO of Quaero Capital LLP.

-He was responsible for establishing the Tokyo and Hong Kong offices of Wilde Sapte and went on to be a director at SocGen-Crosby in Singapore before setting up Tiburon Partners (as Quaero Capital LLP was previously known).
+In 1989, he became a partner with City law firm Wilde Sapte (now Dentons).
+He was responsible for establishing the Tokyo and Hong Kong offices of Wilde Sapte and went on to be a director at SocGen-Crosby in Singapore before setting up Tiburon Partners, as Quaero Capital LLP was previously known.

 Francesco Samson started his career in 1990 with DuPont de Nemours in Geneva where he became head of sales of three products in Europe.
 He subsequently joined McKinsey in Geneva in 1996 where he focused on business development and restructuring related projects.
 From 1998 to 2004 he led the strategy for the EMEA region, building and leading two front office teams for the Citigroup Private Bank in Geneva.
 Francesco Samson then spent 10 years at EIM in Nyon, where he was Partner, Group COO and member of the Executive Committee, also overseeing business development and investment services.
 He joined Brevan Howard in 2014 as Head and COO of the Geneva office and a member of the Executive Committee of Brevan Howard Investment Products Limited in Jersey.